wangxufire/awesome-stars/README.md

 ## C++

+- [swift](https://github.com/apple/swift) - The Swift Programming Language
+- [clang](https://github.com/llvm-mirror/clang) - Mirror of official clang git repository located at http://llvm.org/git/clang.
+Updated every five minutes.
+- [chromium-webar](https://github.com/googlevr/chromium-webar) - A proposal to provide Augmented Reality (AR) capabilities to the web in the form of a prototype on top of WebVR built in Chromium.
 - [tensorflow](https://github.com/tensorflow/tensorflow) - Computation using data flow graphs for scalable machine learning
 - [scribe](https://github.com/facebookarchive/scribe) - Scribe is a server for aggregating log data streamed in real time from a large number of servers.
 - [RedisDesktopManager](https://github.com/uglide/RedisDesktopManager) - :wrench: Cross-platform GUI management tool for Redis